-Summary: Are you thinking of buying a home in Portland, Oregon in 2019 or 2020?
+Summary: Are you thinking of buying a home in Portland, Oregon in 2020?
 Do you have questions about the real estate market, mortgage loans, or other aspects of the home buying process?

 You’ve come to the right place.
 Below, you’ll find an update on current market conditions, home prices, loan limits, and other topics of interest to Portland home buyers.